basecamp/policies/privacy/index.md

 **When required under applicable law.**

-PROXIMA B SASU is a US company and all data infrastructure are located in the US.
+PROXIMA B SASU is a FRANCE company and all data infrastructure are located in the FRANCE.

-- If US law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
+- If FRANCE law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
 Otherwise, we flat-out reject requests from local and federal law enforcement when they seek data.
 And unless we’re legally prevented from it, we’ll always inform you when such requests are made.
-In the event a government authority outside the US approaches Basecamp with a request, our default stance is to refuse unless the US government compels us to comply through procedures outlined in a mutual legal assistance treaty or agreement. **_We have never received a National Security Letter or Foreign Intelligence Surveillance Act (FISA) order._**
+In the event a government authority outside FRANCE approaches Basecamp with a request, our default stance is to refuse unless the FRANCE government compels us to comply through procedures outlined in a mutual legal assistance treaty or agreement. **_We have never received a National Security Letter or Foreign Intelligence Surveillance Act (FISA) order._**
-- Similarly, if Basecamp receives a request to preserve data, we refuse unless compelled by either the US Federal Stored Communications Act, 18 U.S.C.
-Section 2703(f) or a properly served US subpoena for civil matters.
-In both of these situations, we have to comply.
-In these situations, we notify affected customers as soon as possible unless we are legally prohibited from doing so.
-We do not share preserved data unless absolutely required under the Stored Communications Act or compelled by a court order that we choose not to appeal.
-Furthermore, unless we receive a proper warrant, court order, or subpoena before the required preservation period expires, we destroy any preserved copies we made of customer data once the preservation period lapses.
 - If we get an informal request from any person, organization, or entity, we do not assist.
-If you are an account owner who wants to export data from their accounts, you can do so directly by following these instructions for [HEY](https://hey.com/faqs/#if-i-don-t-like-hey-can-i-export-my-email-and-contacts), [Basecamp 3](https://3.basecamp-help.com/article/150-export-your-basecamp-data), [Basecamp 2](https://2.basecamp-help.com/article/247-exporting-account-data), [Basecamp Classic](https://help.basecamp.com/basecamp/questions/164-can-we-export-our-basecamp-classic-data), [Highrise](https://help.highrisehq.com/imports-exports/), [Campfire](https://help.basecamp.com/campfire/questions/482-can-i-export-my-data-out-of-campfire), and [Backpack](https://help.37signals.com/backpack/questions/255-can-i-export-my-data-out-of-backpack).
+If you are an account owner who wants to export data from their accounts, you can do so directly by contacting amaury@reacher.email.
 - If we are audited by a tax authority, we may be required to share billing-related information.
 If that happens, we only share the bare minimum needed such as billing addresses and tax exemption information.

 Finally, if PROXIMA B SASU is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.